Liszt for the Ages

 No. 12 Chasse neige

 This recording is, of course, legendary.
-For me Jorge Bolet owns these pieces and his two complete recordings – 1970 for Ensayo and 1985 for DECCA – are by far the finest in my listening experience.
-Yet again, Arrau provides a fascinating alternative.
+For me, Jorge Bolet owns these pieces and his two complete recordings – 1970 for Ensayo and 1985 for DECCA – are by far the finest in my listening experience.
+Yet again, however, Arrau provides a fascinating alternative.
 Save for a few mildly rushed or sloppy passages in nos.
 2, 8, 10, his taste is impeccable and his technical command of the keyboard is formidable.
-Of course the most precious quality is the immensely introverted, probing and soul-searching nature of his playing.
-It's a far cry from many a performance by morons with dexterous fingers who take these lovely pieces as purely technical tour de force.
+Of course the most precious quality is the introverted, probing and soul-searching nature of his playing.
+It's a far cry from many a performance by musical morons with dexterous fingers who take these lovely pieces as purely technical tour de force.
 Not Claudio, nor Jorge; these are giants from another, and unfortunately long since passed, era.

 Verdi paraphrases (1971):